Kingsley Wilson

 Kingsley R. Wilson (' Cortes; born 1998 or 1999) is an American spokeswoman who has served as the United States Department of Defense press secretary since May 2025.
 She served as the acting Department of Defense press secretary from April to May 2025 and the deputy Department of Defense press secretary from January to May 2025.
+Appointed at age 26, she is the youngest Pentagon press secretary in U.S. history.

 Early life

 Kingsley R. Cortes was born in 1998 or 1999.
 Her father is Steve Cortes, a former advisor to Donald Trump and conservative commentator.

 Career

 Political career (2020–2025)

 Wilson worked for Trump's 2020 presidential campaign.
 She later worked for social media platform Gettr and led a "Make America Great Again takeover" of the Washington, D.C.
 Young Republicans by April 2023, later becoming its national committeewoman.
 By January 2025, Wilson had become the director of strategic communications at the Center for Renewing America.

 Deputy Department of Defense press secretary (January–May 2025)

 In January 2025, Wilson was named as the deputy Department of Defense press secretary.
-She garnered controversy for what her critics described as antisemitic comments made on X. In July 2025, Joel Valdez was appointed to succeed Wilson as her acting deputy press secretary.
+She garnered controversy for what her critics described as antisemitic comments made on X. In July 2025, Joel Valdez was appointed to succeed Wilson as her deputy press secretary.